 Toilet: There used to be a time when a toilet was just a toilet.
 Not anymore.
-Toilets now have comfort features, interactivity, water conservation features, and some can even glow in the dark!
-Plus they come in different shapes and heights, as well as wall mounting or free-standing.
+Bathrooms now have comfort features, interactivity, and water conservation features.
+Some can even glow in the dark!
+They may come in different shapes and heights, as well as wall mounting or freestanding.
 Start by understanding your space and the associated décor.
 You’ll also want to consider your budget, as toilets with advanced features can cost upwards of $7,000.

 Don’t forget counters and other small storage

-How much counter space you can get again relates to the amount of space available in your bathroom.
-Suffice it to say, most folks lean toward the more counter space, the better, particularly where a master bathroom is concerned.
-If you’re remodeling a guest bathroom, a simple pedestal sink may do the trick.
-They’re a space saver that’s relatively inexpensive and easy to install, though you will sacrifice storage beneath the sink, as pedestals are freestanding instead of fit into a traditional vanity.
+How much counter space you can get again relates to the space available in your bathroom.
+Suffice it to say, most folks lean toward the more counter space, the better, particularly where a primary bathroom is concerned.
+A simple pedestal sink may do the trick if you remodel a guest bathroom.
+They’re a space saver that’s relatively inexpensive and easy to install, though you will sacrifice storage beneath the sink, as pedestals are freestanding instead of fitting into a traditional vanity.